jgm/pandoc/CONTRIBUTING.md

 Bug reports are welcome!
 Please report all bugs on pandoc's github [issue tracker].

-Before you submit a bug report, search the (open *and* closed) issues to make sure the issue hasn't come up before.
+Before you submit a bug report, search the [open issues] *and* [closed issues] to make sure the issue hasn't come up before.
 Also, check the [User's Guide] and [FAQs] for anything relevant.

-Make sure you can reproduce the bug with the latest released version of pandoc (or, even better, the development version).
+Make sure you can reproduce the bug with the [latest released version] of pandoc (or, even better, the [development version]).

 Your report should give detailed, *reproducible* instructions, including